Buyers Guides

 An amp that brings brand heritage, but doesn’t rely on its name to sell units.
 The Super Crush 100 has earned its spot on this list through its searing, gut punching tones and its ability to retain consistent tone in a range of situations.

 Verdict: The Orange Super Crush 100 is a great choice if you’re looking for big British tones that can handle everything from classic metal to doom.
 With 100 watts of power, you’ll have more than enough to gig with.
-This is a practical choice for any player, whether you’re looking for your first genre-specific amp, or you’re looking to expand a collection.
+This is a practical choice for any player, whether you’re looking for your first genre-specific amp or to expand a collection.
 It’s easy to dial in, looks great, and is built to last a lifetime.

 FX